An Autumn Compost is a Strong Start to a Spring Bed

 • a compost is a brilliant pre cursor to new plantings of citrus, avocado or other hungry subtropicals.

-• make piles around the edge of the veggie patch where any run off is gratefully received and its not too far to collect the finished product.
+• make compost piles around the edge of the veggie patch where any run off is gratefully received and its not too far to collect the finished product.

 • begin no dig vegie beds with a homemade compost pile – its the best + my favourite way!
 Because the compost pile eliminates light + air the grass beneath is killed off without the insanity of spraying or digging.
 Pernicious weeds like convulvulus or blackberry do need to be grubbed out and eliminated first.